IncursusInc/sitecommander/README.md

 SiteCommander features include:

-* CPU load average gauges, so you can monitor your server's workload
 * Implemented as a Drupal block, so you can put it on the same page as other blocks to make your own dashboard
 * Breakdown of published nodes by type, with shortcuts to create new nodes, or browse nodes by type
 * Quickly see how many modules you have installed and a shortcut to install new ones